splunk/splunk-sdk-java/README.md

 ### Requirements

-Here's what you need to get going with the Splunk Enterprise SDK for Java.
+Here's what you need to get going with the Splunk SDK for Java.

-*  Splunk Enterprise
+#### Splunk

-   If you haven't already installed Splunk Enterprise, download it [here](http://www.splunk.com/download).
-   For more information, see the Splunk Enterprise [_Installation Manual_](https://docs.splunk.com/Documentation/Splunk/latest/Installation).
+If you haven't already installed Splunk, download it [here](http://www.splunk.com/download).
+For more about installing and running Splunk and system requirements, see

-   The Splunk Enterprise SDK for Java was tested with Splunk Enterprise 6.6 and 7.0.
+[Installing & Running Splunk](http://dev.splunk.com/view/SP-CAAADRV).
+The Splunk SDK for Java has been tested with Splunk Enterprise 6.6 and 7.0.

-*  Splunk Enterprise SDK for Java

-   Get the JAR from the [Splunk Developer Portal](https://dev.splunk.com/enterprise/downloads/) or clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-java) if you want to contribute to the SDK.
-To use Maven, see "Use Maven to build projects" below.

-   The Splunk Enterprise SDK for Java was tested with OpenJDK 7 and Oracle JDK 8.
+#### Splunk SDK for Java

-*  Java version 6 or higher, from [OpenJDK](https://openjdk.java.net) or [Oracle](https://www.oracle.com/technetwork/java).
-For instructions, see [Java Platform Installation](http://www.oracle.com/technetwork/java/javase/index-137561.html) on the Oracle website.

-   The Splunk Enterprise SDK for Java is compatible with Java 8.
-Be aware that **Java 8 disables Secure Sockets Layer version 3 (SSLv3) by default**, so you will need to use Transport Layer Security (TLS) instead.
-To see an example of how to do this, see the [ssl_protocols](https://github.com/splunk/splunk-sdk-java/blob/master/examples/com/splunk/examples/ssl_protocols/Pro...) example.
-Alternatively, you can re-enable SSLv3 in Java settings, although this is not recommended.

-*  Ant, from the [Apache website](http://ant.apache.org/bindownload.cgi).
-For instructions, see [Installing Apache Ant](http://ant.apache.org/manual/install.html).

-### Set system variables (Windows)

-If you are using Windows, make sure the following system variables are created and set:
-*   **ANT_HOME** should be set to the location where Ant is installed.
-*   **JAVA_HOME** should be set to the directory where the JDK is installed.
-*   **PATH** should include the path to the **%ANT_HOME%\bin** directory.
+[Get the Splunk SDK for Java](http://dev.splunk.com/view/SP-CAAAECN)&mdash;download the SDK as a ZIP, then extract the files and build the SDK.
+Or, download the JAR and add it to your project.

+If you want to contribute to the SDK, clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-java).

-### Use Maven to build projects
+### Java using Maven

    You can use [Apache Maven](http://maven.apache.org/) to build your Splunk Enterprise SDK for Java projects with a few updates to your project's **pom.xml** file.
 You can retrieve all necessary dependencies and build your project.

-   To add the Splunk Enterprise SDK for Java JAR file as a dependency:
+   To add the Splunk SDK for Java JAR file as a dependency:

    1. Add the repository to your project's **pom.xml** file:

-      ```
+      ```xml
       <repositories>
         ...
         <repository>